-Depending on the vehicle, a beep sounds for 10 seconds approximately every 40 seconds as long as the vehicle is travelling at over 72 miles per hour (120 km/h).
+Depending on the vehicle, a beep sounds for 10 seconds approximately every 40 seconds as long as the vehicle is travelling at over 74 mph (120 km/h).

 Note: depending on the vehicle, the desired speed may be programmed; consult an approved Dealer.